 4. A Lightweight Running Headlamp

 Gloves are obviously useful for keeping your hands warm during cold-weather training and racing but can sometimes be useful if your race has a section where you’re required to scramble rocks with your hands.
-I’ve been there before and I was careful enough to not need gloves.
+They are also useful for races in cold mountain conditions or the winter months.

 Mandatory gear for big international mountain races